shashankatthaluri/learning-repositorys/Python /00_Introduction.md

 ## 🗺 Where did I learn ?

 I embarked on my Python journey during my second year of college, learning the ropes right from the curriculum itself. 🎓💻

+## ⚠ Disclaimer and Disclosure

+This notes was prepared by mirayatech.
+I made few changes and add few sections to make it easy to understand.